 Do breach of contract matters always end up in court?

 Many businesses fear entering into a civil litigation for breach of contract because they believe the matter could go to court and potentially cost thousands of pounds in legal fees.
 However, almost all breach of contract claims are settled out of court, either through Part 36 offers or alternative dispute resolution methods, such as negotiation, mediation, or adjudication.
 These methods are considerably more cost-effective than formal litigation and what’s more, because they are more focused on achieving a win/win solution, the possibility of preserving the commercial relationship is vastly increased.

 So How Do I Handle a Breach of Contract?

 If a breach of contract occurs, seeking legal advice quickly can help you get the advice you need to mitigate your losses and claim damages.
 Time limits for making a claim for breach of contract are strict; you have six years from the date the breach occurred to make a claim.
 There are rare exceptions to this, so even if you think you may be out of time, legal advice should be sought.

-Guillaumes LLP Solicitors is a full-service law firm based in Weybridge, Surrey.
-We have a highly experienced commercial law team who can advise and represent you on breach of contract matters.
-To make an appointment, please call us on 01932 840 111.
+Guillaumes LLP Solicitors is a full-service law firm in Weybridge, Surrey.
+We have a highly experienced commercial law team who can advise and represent you on breach of contract matters, including dispute resolution courtesy of our business dispute lawyers.
+To make an appointment contact us or please call us on 01932 840 111.